Brazil Researcher, WRI Brasil

-Lara is the Cities4Forests Brazil Coordinator, working with WRI Brasil’s Urban Development team.
+Lara is a Cities4Forests Brazil Researcher, working with WRI Brasil’s Urban Development team.
 Lara is the focal point for engagement with Cities4Forests’ nine Brazilian cities: Belo Horizonte, Campinas, Macapá, Palmas, Porto Velho, Rio Branco, Salvador, São Luís, and São Paulo.

 She has been working in the follow-up and training for the elaboration of Master, Metropolitan and Mobility Plans, as well as projects related to active mobility, social housing, energy efficiency and air quality.
 She also works with research and development of knowledge products on topics related to her area of expertise.